Ranking, in general, becomes more accurate by using complex expressions which use many features.

 The searcher might request rank features calculated by the content nodes to be returned along with the hit fields using summary-features.
 The features returned can be configured in the rank-profile as summary-features.

-If the first-phase ranking function can be approximated as a simple linear function, and the query mode is any, the Weak And/WAND implementations in Vespa allows avoiding fully evaluating all the documents matching the query with the first-phase function.
-Instead, only the top K hits using the internal operator ranking will be exposed to the first-phase ranking function.
+If the first-phase ranking function can be approximated as a simple linear function, and the query mode is weakAnd, the Weak And/WAND implementations in Vespa allows avoiding fully evaluating all the documents matching the query with the first-phase function.
+Instead, only the top-K hits using the internal wand scoring are exposed to the first-phase ranking expression.

-A good ranking expression will for most applications consume too much CPU to be runnable on the entire result set within the latency budget/SLA.
-The application ranking function should hence in most cases be a second phase function.
-The task then becomes to find a first phase function, which correlates sufficiently well with the second phase function - this to ensure that relevance is not hurt too much by not evaluating the real ranking function on all the hits.
+A good quality ranking expression will for most applications consume too much CPU to be runnable on all retrieved or matched documents within the latency budget/SLA.
+The application ranking function should hence in most cases be a second-phase function.
+The task then becomes to find a first-phase function, which correlates sufficiently well with the second-phase function.

 Use match-features and summary-features to export detailed match- and rank-information per query.
-This requires post-processing and aggregation is an external system for analysis.
+This requires post-processing and aggregation in an external system for analysis.

 To evaluate how well the document corpus matches the queries, use mutable attributes to track how often each document survives each match- and ranking-phase.
 This is aggregated per document and makes it easy to analyse using the query and grouping APIs in Vespa - and no other processing/storage is required.